Table of Contents

 Or view them on Amazon.com ➜

-• 10.
+• 11.
 Hanging Toiletry Bag

 European bathrooms are notoriously small.
 Whether it’s a loo, a water closet, a cludgie, or any other wacky name that the Scots call a restroom – the storage space will generally be limited.
 We recommend coming prepared with this hanging toiletry bag – a nifty invention turns any door, hook, shower pole, or branch (if camping!) into a shelf-like contraption.
 It allows you to see all of your products in the 4 giant internal pockets (with elastic bands to keep bottles from slipping and sliding), plus 3 smaller external pockets for things you need quick access to.

 This may sound dramatic, but this hanging toiletry bag has changed our lives!
 Because we are avid travelers and it changes the way we travel.
-It will make you feel like a pro since it’s designed to last for life, made by a sustainable brand based in Hawaii that gives back to women’s education.
+It will make you feel like a pro since it’s designed to last for life, designed by a sustainable brand based in Hawaii that gives back to women’s education.
 Don’t forget the TSA-approved bottles, and you’re all set!

 hanging toiletry bag